 All these people except for P B had been attending meetings at the University of Queensland of the newly formed group to fight the ban.
 It had been named the Civil Liberties Co-ordinating Committee or ‘CLCC’.
 By that last arrest, 20 people had been arrested on the King George Square steps.
 Another 12 were arrested later at parliament house.

-Thirty-three years later you can witness here some of the organisation behind those early struggles for democratic rights in Queensland.
+Years later you can witness here some of the organisation behind those early struggles for democratic rights in Queensland.

 Thanks to LeftPress Printing society super 8 footage of those days.

 Super 8 to video running time 12.26 mins

 Women’s Rally 1978/

 Meat workers Protest against Live Export 1978 – Channel 0 News – Howard Sacre/